paulgalow/paulgalow.com/src/pages/2021-11-24-how-to-work-with-json-api-data-in-macos-shell-scripts/index.md

 osascript -l 'JavaScript' -e "($1.$2);"
 ```

 Here, all we do is implicitly return a key's value (defined in _$2_) of whatever variable has been passed into the JavaScript execution context by our shell runtime (_$1_).
 We don't even need to use the _return_ keyword or JXA's special _run()_ function.
 JavaScript is flexible!
 Great.
-But there is a catch!
+But there is a catch …

 ## 👾 Remote code execution vulnerability